farling42/fvtt-easy-regions/README.md

 ## Macros

-The following macro will add a macro to every Region whose name matches the given pattern
+The following macro will add an icon to every Region whose name matches the given pattern

 ```js
 const pattern = "down to";